How to send money to Switzerland

 - The recipient’s name, address and bank details

-You can process the transfer online whenever you like, or visit an agency and do it in person.
+You can generally process the transfer online or visit an agency and do it in person.
 In most cases, you’ll receive a reference or tracking number.
-If collecting at an agency, the recipient will have to present the reference number as well as their ID to collect the funds.
+If collecting cash at an agency, your recipient will have to present the reference number as well as their ID to collect the funds.

-Getting the best value for your Australian dollars means finding a transfer option that combines low (to zero) transfer and receiving fees with a competitive exchange rate.
+Getting the best value for your Canadian dollars means finding a transfer option that combines low transfer fees, competitive exchange rates and fast transfer speeds.